 Some great travel insurance companies you can try out include:

 - Travelex Travel Insurance – best overall

-- InsureMyTrip – value for your money
+- InsureMyTrip – best value for your money

-The best travel credit cards include:
+The best travel credit cards for a ski trip include:

 - Amex platinum – earns you 5x reward points if you book a flight with America Express Travel or directly with airlines.
 You also earn 5x points for prepaid accommodation through American Express Travel.